This post may contain affiliate links. Please read my disclosure policy.

 - 1 ½ sticks, 3/4 cup cold unsalted butter, cut into ¼-inch cubes

 - 1 large egg plus 1 large egg yolk

 - ¼ cup whole milk

-- To make the crust, pulse the flour, sugar, salt and baking powder in a food processor 3 or 4 times to blend; scatter the butter over the flour and process until the mixture looks sandy and you can’t see any butter chunks.
+- Pulse the flour, sugar, salt and baking powder in a food processor 3 or 4 times to blend.
+Scatter the butter over the flour and process until the mixture looks sandy and you can’t see any butter chunks.